 Everything refers to December 13, 1946, When in Palermo, stricken by a severe famine, finally he landed a ship loaded with wheat.
 The hunger of Palermo was such that they could not wait for the grain were milled and made into bread: They lessarono the way it was and ate it right away.
 So, December 13 in Palermo they avoid foods made with flour and eat cooked wheat with cuccìa, arancine (that they are made with rice), CECI Panelle OF FLOUR and rolls of Saint Lucia, made with corn flour.

-- 500 grams of fresh ricotta
+500 grams of fresh ricotta

-- 350 grams of precooked corn for pastiera (or 300 grams of dry wheat, are explained in the note under the recipe)
+350 grams of precooked corn for pastiera (or 300 grams of dry wheat, are explained in the note under the recipe)

-- whole milk, to taste
+whole milk, to taste

-- 180 grams of extra fine granulated sugar
+180 grams of icing sugar

-- the grated rind of an orange organic
+the grated rind of an orange organic

-- 70 grams of dark chocolate 70%
+70 grams of dark chocolate 70%

-- 30 grams of candied orange
+30 grams of oranges, cherries, pumpkin, candied cedar

 a pinch of cinnamon

-- a pinch of salt
+a pinch of salt

 pistachios, to taste

 I recommend you prepare the Sicilian cuccìa with ricotta with a day in advance and store it in the refrigerator, covered with plastic wrap for contact.
 In this way the flavors will amalgamate and will be much good.
 Serve the Sicilian cuccìa with ricotta and garnish the surface of the cake with oranges and candied cherries.
 I have added as decoration some pistachio and candied pumpkin Sicilian, because I wanted a sweet and cheerful that immediately reminded me of my wonderful Sicily.
 You can also opt for a pinch of cinnamon or dried fruit, as Favorites.

-If you want to make the Sicilian cuccìa using the dry corn: carefully wash the wheat and put it to soak in cold water for at least two days, changing the water twice a day.
+HOW TO PREPARE THE KENNEL WITH DRY WHEAT: If you want to make the Sicilian cuccìa using the dry corn: carefully wash the wheat and put it to soak in cold water for at least two days, changing the water twice a day.
 The third day, put the corn in a large pot, cover with cold water, add a bit 'of salt and cook over low heat, stirring often (the grain, releasing starch, It tends to stick on the bottom of the pot): the beans should be cooked and soft, but still intact and tenacious, not undone.
 Let cool the grain completely, covered with plastic wrap in contact, before using.